001kachi/recall-privacy-policy/README.md

 **READ_CONTACTS**
 Required to let you pick a contact from your phone book when scheduling an SMS or call reminder.
-We do not read, copy or store your contacts — we only use the selected contact's phone number for the action you requested.
+We do not read, copy or store your contacts we only use the selected contact's phone number for the action you requested.

 **CALL_PHONE**
 Required to open the phone dialler when a call reminder fires.
-We never make calls automatically — we show you a reminder and you choose to call.
+We never make calls automatically, we show you a reminder and you choose to call.

 **POST_NOTIFICATIONS**